PavKmiec/techreads/README.md

 basic c# net.core API for books SPA project that works with MongoDB

-In case you like to work with actuall database this is a basic implemantation of and API in c#/.net core with MongoDB and a controller with casic CRUD.
+In case you like to work with actual database this is a basic implemantation of and API in c#/.net core with MongoDB and a controller with casic CRUD.

 To use this: